Before getting a sleep study, you need to meet with a doctor who specializes in sleep disorders.

 - A sleep study is painless.

-- A specially trained technologist will apply sensors to your head, face, chest, abdomen and legs.
+- A specially trained technologist applies sensors to your head, face, chest, abdomen and legs.

-- State-of-the-art equipment will monitor your brain waves, eye movements, breathing, blood oxygen levels, heart rate and muscle activity during sleep.
-(These functions can be normal while the individual is awake but abnormal during sleep.)
+- State-of-the-art equipment monitors your brain waves, eye movements, breathing, blood oxygen levels, heart rate and muscle activity during sleep.
+These functions can be normal while the individual is awake but abnormal during sleep.

 - Your referring physician will receive a complete sleep report that defines and diagnoses your sleep-rated problem and includes a recommended treatment plan.

 Do I Have to Go to Sleep Right Away?

 Lights are turned out in your bedroom usually between 10:30 p.m. - 11:30 p.m.